Established in 1978, the Chesapeake Bay Chapter

 and annual picnic gathering in Southern Maryland.

-On Mothers' Day weekend we sponsor the annual
+On Mothers' Day weekend the CBC and the Tri-State

 link.
-For photos of the latest Doc's Meet click
+For photos of a recent Doc's Meet click

 Once in awhile we'll try something different,